Elastic-Suite/gally-sylius-connector/README.md

 - At this step, you should be able to see your product and source field in the Gally backend.
 - They should also appear in your Sylius frontend when searching or browsing categories.
 - And you're done !
+- You can also run the command to clean data that are not present in sylius anymore:
+    ```shell
+        bin/console gally:structure:clean
+    ```

 ## noUiSlider